hyperbloom/hyperbloom-protocol/spec.md

 - `version`
 - `public key`
 - `nonce`
+- `expiration time`
 - `signature`

 A `token` (which is used in `Handshake`) consists of **5 Token Links or less**.
 First Trust Link MUST be signed with the HyperCore Ledger's private key.
 Each subsequent Trust Links MUST be signed by the private key corresponding to the public key in the previous Trust Link.

+Verifier MUST not accept Trust Links with `expiration time` that it less than verifier's current time.

 Given that everyone subscribed to the HyperCore Ledger know author's public key, such Signature Chain can be easily validated by all peers.
 Trust Links are